gaehlerm/SoftwareEngineering/README.md

 When looking at this code, you might ask yourself: "what is the point"?
 This is because the factory in python doesn't seem to be anything special.
 In Python, implementing a factory is particularly easy due to duck typing.
 In strongly typed languages like C++, you would have to use a base class and pointers to implement the `vehicles`.

 The crucial point of the factory is that you can create objects of different types depending on a string or whatever else you provide.
+Factories are generally very useful for the creation of objects.
+They take some arguments and return an object.
+In some cases, factories are classes.
+But there is nothing wrong with defining them as functions.

 One last remark: Instead of using the if statements in the factory, you could also use a dictionary.
 In my opinion, this makes the code better and shorter.